 Grooming and care

 The grooming of this dog is relatively easy.
 It is enough to brush the hair 4-5 times per week to keep the short coat in good condition.
 Keep in mind that the ears are very sensitive and susceptible to infections.
 Regular cleaning and examinations are a must.
 You should also trim the nails of your puppy at least once in every 3 months.

 Like most hounds, this one is very kind with children and loves to play with them.
 However, do not forget that this is a very energetic animal and can unknowingly hurt smaller kids.

 Also keep in mind that this dog possesses very strong instinct to chase and kill other animals, especially cats.

-The French Tricoloured Hound's behaviour towards strangers vary – some representatives are reserved, others are exceptionally friendly.
+The French Tricoloured Hound's behavior towards strangers vary – some representatives are reserved, others are exceptionally friendly.

 Before you start looking for puppies for sale of this breed, you should know that these hounds are part of the so called “loud dogs” group.
 This means that they possess a strong voice, which they use quite often.
-This could be a problem, especially if you live in a city and have nervous neighbours nearby.
-Check French Tricolour Hound puppies for sale
+This could be a problem, especially if you leave in a city and have nervous neighbors nearby.